-Cinque Terre, the almost-mythical cliffside village towns in Northern Italy is just as magical as you might expect.
-I first learned of this lovely Italian haven from a professor.
+Cinque Terre, the almost-mythical cliffside village towns on the Northern Mediterranean coast of Italy is just as magical as you might expect.
+I first learned of this lovely Italian haven from a professor while studying abroad in Siena.
 He said that if we were to visit any other part of Italy, it should be the Mediterranean coast, particularly the area of Cinque Terre.
 At the time, I was still enthralled with Siena, the medieval Tuscan city I was based in for the month, and I couldn’t imagine wanting to spend my time anywhere else.
 However, my friends convinced me to take a day trip via train and goodness, am I glad I listened.
+I loved it so much that I went back again two years later!

 Cinque Terre lived up to those postcard picture promises.
 The name translates from Italian to “five lands” and is named because it is comprised of five cities each with their own personality and vivacity.
 Sometimes the Italian language can be quite cheeky.